jimternet/jira-release-notes/README.md

 * Git - Used to pull app from Git repo - https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin

-# How did we integrate Jenkins?
+# How did we integrate it with Jenkins?

 1. We created a job that took in the 3 required params